vitorm04/docs.pt-br/docs/framework/unmanaged-api/alink/exportnestedtypeforwarder-method.md

 ## <a name="parameters"></a>Parâmetros
  `AssemblyID`
- ID do assembly para exportação.
+ ID do assembly do qual exportar.

  `FileToken`
- ID de token ou assembly de arquivo que define o tipo de arquivo.
+ Token do arquivo ou ID do assembly do arquivo que define o tipo.

  `TypeToken`
  Token para o tipo.